Joel Eriksson Ek

-Joel Eriksson Ek (last name sometimes stylized as Eriksson-Ek, born 29 January 1997) is a Swedish professional ice hockey centre for the Minnesota Wild of the National Hockey League (NHL).
+Joel Eriksson Ek (last name sometimes stylized as Eriksson-Ek, born 29 January 1997) is a Swedish professional ice hockey player who is a centre for the Minnesota Wild of the National Hockey League (NHL).

 Born and raised in Sweden, Eriksson Ek played junior hockey for Färjestad BK in the J18 Elit and J20 Nationell league.
 He made his professional debut as a teenager with Färjestad BK during the 2014–15 SHL season.
 Eriksson Ek earned praise from hockey pundits throughout the season and entered the draft as one of the highest ranked international skaters.
-He was ultimately taken 20th overall by the Wild in the 2015 NHL Entry Draft.
+He was ultimately taken 20th overall by the Wild in the 2015 NHL entry draft.
 He did not immediately join the Wild, instead returning to Sweden and recording 15 points during the 2015–16 SHL season.

 Eriksson Ek made his NHL debut with the Wild during the season and later became the first teenager in franchise history to record three assists in one game.
 Known for his strong two-way play, Eriksson Ek has established himself as a reliable centreman for the Wild, contributing both offensively and defensively.
 Over the years, he has become known for his physicality, defensive prowess, and ability to contribute points.
 Starting during the season, Eriksson Ek began playing on a line with Jordan Greenway and Marcus Foligno, which was aptly referred to as the GREEF line.
 They consistently found success and were considered the Wild's top shutdown line before Greenway was traded.

 Internationally, Eriksson Ek has represented his home country Sweden at both the junior and senior levels, winning gold once at the 2017 IIHF World Championship.

 Personal life

 Eriksson Ek was born on 29 January 1997, in Karlstad, Sweden, to Clas Eriksson and Anna Ek.
-He comes from a hockey playing family: his father Clas played with Färjestad BK for 13 seasons and his brother Olle was taken by the Anaheim Ducks in the 2017 NHL Entry Draft.
+He comes from a hockey playing family: his father Clas played with Färjestad BK for 13 seasons and his brother Olle was taken by the Anaheim Ducks in the 2017 NHL entry draft.
 Growing up, Eriksson Ek's favourite player was Peter Forsberg due to his playing skills as well as his dedication to the sport.